<input class="in" type="text">

 bindNode(obj, 'key', node)

-Or downloaded to use as a global variable
+Or downloaded to be used as a global variable

 // use defi as a global variable